JoshPaulie/nexar/README.md

 Trying to restore the glory days, pre Riot IDs.

-> [!Important]
+> [!Warning]
-> Unreleased, unversioned, subject to breaking changes
+> This is an active hacking zone.
+Breaking changes, unversioned, pushing to main.
+>
+> The goal is create a solid MVP, then squash git history.
+Do not clone at this point. :smile:

 ## Why Nexar?